-4.1.6.
+4.1.5.
 Injecting services

 Apache Isis autowires (automatically injects) domain services into each entity, as well as into the domain services themselves, using either method injection or field injection.
-The applib DomainObjectContainer is also a service, so can be injected in exactly the same manner.
+The framework defines many additional services (such as RepositoryService); these are injected in exactly the same manner.